FCHXWH823/LLM4ChipDesign/README.md

 ## Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI
 **Motivation:**
 Masala-CHAI is a fully automated framework leveraging large language models (LLMs) to generate Simulation Programs with Integrated Circuit Emphasis (SPICE) netlists.
 It addresses a long-standing challenge in circuit design automation: automating netlist generation for analog circuits.
 Automating this workflow could accelerate the creation of fine-tuned LLMs for analog circuit design and verification.
 In this work, we identify key challenges in automated netlist generation and evaluate multimodal capabilities of state-of-the-art LLMs, particularly GPT-4, in addressing them.
-We propose a three-step workflow to overcome existing limitations: labeling analog circuits, prompt tuning, and netlist verification.
-This approach enables end-to-end SPICE netlist generation from circuit schematic images, tackling the persistent challenge of accurate netlist generation.

 - 📄 **Paper:** https://arxiv.org/abs/2411.14299
 - 💻 **Code:** https://github.com/jitendra-bhandari/Masala-CHAI